-You can also choose to earn money by packaging together your tips or information to drone hobbyists and other users into ebooks or books.
+You can also choose to earn money by packaging together with your tips or information to drone hobbyists and other users into e-books or books.
 If you have an information website, a natural offshoot would be to package the content of the site into an ebook.

 Do a search on Amazon to see the kinds of books available on drones.
 A cursory search shows a number of books targeting the beginners, such as:

 - Quadcopters and Drones: A Beginner’s Guide to Successfully Flying and Choosing the Right Drone

 - Building Your Own Drones: A Beginners’ Guide to Drones, UAVs, and ROVs